 Examination.
 The FRB may examine the Company and any or all of its subsidiaries.
+To assess compliance with the designated consumer financial protection laws, the Dodd-Frank Act gives the CFPB the authority to include its examiners, on a sampling basis, in examinations performed by primary federal regulators such as the FRB.
 The FDIC examines and evaluates insured banks approximately every 12 months, and it may assess the institution for its costs of conducting the examinations.
 The FDIC has a reciprocal agreement with the Arkansas State Bank Department whereby each will accept the other's examination reports in certain cases.
 The Bank generally undergoes FDIC and state examinations on a joint basis.

 Reporting Obligations.
 As a bank holding company, the Company must file with the FRB an annual report and such additional information as the FRB may require pursuant to the BHCA.
 The Bank must submit to federal and state regulators annual audit reports prepared by independent auditors.
 The Company's annual report, which includes the report of the Company's independent auditors, can be used to satisfy this requirement.
 The Bank must submit quarterly, to the FDIC, Reports of Condition and Income (referred to in the banking industry as a Call Report).
+The Company must submit quarterly, to the FRB, Consolidated Financial Statements for Bank Holding Companies (FR Y-9C) and Parent Company Only Financial Statements for Large Bank Holding Companies (FR Y-9LP).